Alex-2605/data-challenge/README.md

 - **Real-Time Data Ingestion:**
   - **Frequent Updates:** Retrieves the latest price and volume data for BTC, ETH, and ZEC every second from CoinGecko's API.
+  - **IMPORTANT NOTE:** CoinGecko API offers both free and paid plans.
+The Demo API plan is accessible to all CoinGecko users at zero cost, with a stable rate limit of 30 calls/min and a monthly cap of 10,000 calls, meaning, even that this solution aims to retreive data per second for three different tickers (BTC, ETH & ZEC), this is NOT possible without upgrading the plan
   - **Resilient Fetching:** Utilizes retry mechanisms to handle transient API failures, ensuring continuous data collection without manual intervention.

 - **Data Storage and Management:**